p-hzamora/FluentValidation/docs/built-in-validators.md

 * `{ActualScale}` – Actual scale of the property value
 * `{PropertyPath}` - The full path of the property

-Note that the 3rd parameter of this method is `ignoreTrailingZeros`. when set to `true`, trailing zeros after the decimal point will not count towards the expected number of decimal places.
+Note that the 3rd parameter of this method is `ignoreTrailingZeros`. when set to `True`, trailing zeros after the decimal point will not count towards the expected number of decimal places.

 Example:
-- when `ignoreTrailingZeros` is `false` then the decimal `123.4500` will be considered to have a precision of 7 and scale of 4
+- when `ignoreTrailingZeros` is `False` then the decimal `123.4500` will be considered to have a precision of 7 and scale of 4
-- when `ignoreTrailingZeros` is `true` then the decimal `123.4500` will be considered to have a precision of 5 and scale of 2.
+- when `ignoreTrailingZeros` is `True` then the decimal `123.4500` will be considered to have a precision of 5 and scale of 2.

 Note that prior to FluentValidation 11.4, this this method was called `ScalePrecision` instead and had its parameters reversed.
-For more details [see this GitHub issue](https://github.com/FluentValidation/FluentValidation/issues/2030)
+For more details [see this GitHub issue](https://github.com/p-hzamora/FluentValidation/issues/2030)